HOMS-OSS/ruperf/README.md

 # perf-rust

-perf-rust is a Rust adaptation of the [linux perf command][1], also called perf_events.
+Perf-rust is a Rust adaptation of the [linux perf command][1], also called perf_events.

 ## Goals